Quantelytics/QuantelAI-Policies/source/sections/26-data_protection_policy.md

 </tr>
 <tr>
 <td width="8%">All Electronic Storage Media at End of Life, including Disk Drives</td>
-<td width="8%">It is best practice to securely erase these devices before disposing of them.
-See the <a href="http://www.bu.edu/tech/services/infrastructure/storage-backup/media-destruction/">Media Destruction page</a> for more details.</td>
+<td width="8%">It is best practice to securely erase these devices before disposing of them. </td>
 </tr>
 </tbody>
 </table>